- Where do I apply for a firearms certificate?

-Katanas or 'samurai swords' were added with effect from 1 September 2009, though there are exceptions to the ban designed for collectors and martial artists.
+Katanas or 'samurai swords' were added with effect from 1 September 2009, though there are some limited exceptions to the ban set out in the legislation.
 You can read the full text of the 1991 Order on offensive weapons here. and the 2009 amendment to it here.

 The Firearms and Offensive Weapons Act 1990. prohibits the manufacture, importation, sale, hire or loan of offensive weapons and penalties of up to seven years imprisonment can apply.

 - What are the laws on importing knives?

 The only type of weapons prohibited for importation are those listed under the 1991 Order on offensive weapons and the 2009 amendment to it.
 This order includes flick knives and several types of disguised knives among other weapons.
 Other type of knives can be imported, however an individual could be charged for possession of same in public without a lawful reason as set out in Section 9 of the Firearms and Offensive Weapons Act 1990.